God’s grace in our experience

 The Rod of Thy Strength

 What will be the outcome of this conquest prophesied in Psalm 110?
 God will have victory, success.
 All the enemies of David’s Lord shall indeed be made his footstool.
 The rod of his strength, the word of Christ’s gospel, will go out and accomplish all that God sends it out to accomplish.
-This success happens because God gives the increase, the Lord adds to the church, the Father gives people to Christ.
+This success happens because God gives the increase, the Lord builds and adds to his Church, the Father gives people to Christ.

 8 November 2025